 The SAT and ACT are offered several times a year.

 You can take the tests more than once.
 Take them the first time early in your junior year.
-This gives you time to take them again and try to improve your test scores.
+Taking the tests early gives you time to retake them and try to improve your test scores.

 How do I study for them?

 The sooner you start preparing for the tests, the more prepared you will be when you take them.

 There are many ways to prepare for the ACT or SAT, including books and study guides free online, practice tests, and registration for emailed questions of the day.

 To start, visit http://sat.collegeboard.org/practice/.
 You can register for a daily test question, review sample practice questions in math, reading, writing, and SAT Subject Tests, or take a free practice test.

 There is also https://www.khanacademy.org/ that provides extensive free SAT prep.

 There are SAT study guides that can be purchased online or at your local bookstore.
 Before you buy any study guides, check with your school counselor, school library, and the local library to see if they have any copies you can borrow.

 FREE prep for the ACT:

 To start, visit http://www.actstudent.org/testprep/index.html.
 You can try some practice test questions, review the ACT question of the day, and download or print a free student preparation booklet.